Philip Bath: Career

 Having worked as a junior doctor, Bath specialised in internal medicine.
 In 1986 he became a Member of the Royal Colleges of Physicians of the United Kingdom (MRCP), and in 1998 a Fellow of the Royal College of Physicians (FRCP).
 From 1991 to 1993, Bath was a lecturer at the Blood Pressure Unit at St George's, University of London where he worked for the distinguished hypertensionologist, Professor Graham MacGregor.
 He moved in 1993 to King's College Hospital Medical School, London, now GKT School of Medical Education as Senior Lecturer, and Honorary Consultant Physician at King's College Hospital where he established the Acute Stroke Unit.
 In 1998, he moved to the University of Nottingham as Stroke Association Professor of Stroke Medicine, and Head of the Division of Stroke Medicine.
-His Division was integrated into the Division of Clinical Neuroscience, in 2013, which he headed until 2021.
-He is an Honorary Consultant Physician at Nottingham University Hospitals NHS Trust where he works on the Hyperacute Stroke Unit.
+His Division was integrated into the former Division of Clinical Neuroscience in 2013, which he headed until 2021; Academic Stroke is now part of Mental Health & Clinical Neuroscience.
+He is an Honorary Consultant Physician at Nottingham University Hospitals NHS Trust.